xline-kv/Xline/USAGE.md

 ## Configurations

-The Xline configuration file is written in toml format and the default path is /etc/xline_server.conf.
-If you need to change the path of the configuration file, you can set it via the environment variable XLINE_SERVER_CONFIG.
+The Xline configuration file is written in toml format and the default path is `/etc/xline_server`.conf.
+If you need to change the path of the configuration file, you can set it via the environment variable `XLINE_SERVER_CONFIG`.

 The configuration file has four sections, as follows:

 1. cluster section: contains information about curp cluster, including basic information, cluster member configuration, curp server timeout settings (optional), curp client timeout settings (optional).
-2. log section: contains the Xline log-related configuration, where path is required, rotation (optional, default value is 'daily'), level (optional, default value is 'info')
+2. log section: contains the Xline log-related configuration, where path is required, rotation (optional, default value is `daily`), level (optional, default value is `info`)
 3. trace section: contains the jaeger's trace mode (online or offline), trace level and the log directory in offline mode
 4. auth section: contains the address of the key pair required for authentication